-30. Rationale: To ensure the comparability of the data, the responses from all test participants in all participating countries have to be coded following one single coding scheme.
+40. Rationale: To ensure the comparability of the data, the responses from all test participants in all participating countries have to be coded following approved coding designs that are presented to both the Field Trial and the Main Survey.
 Therefore, all coding procedures have to be standardised, and coders have to complete training sessions to master this task.

-Standard 14.1 The coding scheme described in the coding guide in the distributed items is implemented according to instructions from the International Contractor's item developers.
+Standard 14.1 The coding scheme described in the coding guides is implemented according to instructions from the international contractors' item developers.